FY 2015

 3rd_sdws2

-Participants commented, "I was able to experience mentoring and facilitation, and I was able to realize my own issues," "I was very tired of using my head because it was mainly work, but I was able to realize and learn in a short time," and "It was a serious and learning practice, but it was not formal, so I am really glad I participated."
-It was clear that there was a high level of satisfaction with the experience-based training with a large amount of work allocation.
+Participants commented, “I was able to experience mentoring and facilitation and became aware of my own issues,” “I was very tired because of the work, but I was able to realize and learn in a short time,” and “I am really glad that I participated because it was a serious and informative practice, but it was not formal.”
+It was evident that there was a high level of satisfaction with the experiential training with a large amount of work allocation.
 Thanks to the active efforts of everyone who participated, the training was even more meaningful.

 Report on the 1st SD Workshop

-On Saturday, November 28, Mr. Tsubasa Endo, Assistant Director, University Promotion Division, Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology, was invited as a topic provider, and as the first project of "SD Workshop Training 2015", "Trends in Higher Education Policy ~University Reform to Adapt to Population Decline and Globalization~" was held, with a total of 16 participants from member and non-member schools.
+On Saturday, November 28, we invited Mr. Tsubasa Endo, Assistant Director, University Promotion Division, Higher Education Bureau, Ministry of Education, Culture, Sports, Science and Technology, as the first project of the SD Workshop Training 2015, entitled “Trends in Higher Education Policy ~University Reform to Adapt to Population Decline and Globalization~” as the first project of the “SD Workshop Training 2015”, which was attended by a total of 16 people from member and non-member schools.

-・Icebreaker (self-introduction of all participants)
+・Icebreaker (self-introduction by all participants)

 ・Topic provision